streamx-dev/streamx-chart/README.md

 It should return an array of available publication types.

-Run the command below to publish a new publication:
+Run the command below to publish a new page:

 ```bash
 curl -X 'PUT' \